What is the ingestion wizard?

 - Continue ingestion easily and quickly from a container with Event Grid

-One-click ingestion is particularly useful when ingesting data for the first time, or when your data's schema is unfamiliar to you.
+The ingestion wizard is useful when ingesting data for the first time, or when your data's schema is unfamiliar to you.

-The one-click ingestion wizard guides you through the one-click ingestion process.
+The ingestion wizard guides you through the ingestion process.

 To access the wizard from the Azure Data Explorer web UI, use one of the following methods:

-To access the one-click ingestion wizard from the Welcome to Azure Data Explorer home screen in your cluster, complete the first two steps (cluster creation and database creation) and then select Ingest new data.
+To access the ingestion wizard from the Azure Data Explorer home screen in your cluster, complete the first two steps (cluster creation and database creation) and then select Ingest.

 To access the wizard from the Azure portal, select Query from the left menu, right-click on the database or table, and select Ingest new data.